hasura/graphql-engine/manual/cluster/index.rst

 Hasura cluster
 ==============

-..
-   - What is a hasura cluster?: k8s cluster, runs on some infra, free vs paid
-   - Kubernetes architecture of the hasura platform: the hasura platform in k8s terms
-   - Configuration: Declarative configuration under the user's control that the controller applies
-   - Control loop of the controller
-   - Provisioning

-A Hasura cluster is a `Kubernetes <https://kubernetes.io>`_ cluster, with Hasura backend APIs and some internal microservices (like Postgres, Nginx etc.) installed on it.
-This Kubernetes cluster is usually running on a cloud infrastructure like ``Digital Ocean``, ``Google Cloud``, ``Azure`` or ``AWS``.
+A Hasura cluster is basically a `Kubernetes <https://kubernetes.io>`_ cluster underneath, which is usually running on a cloud infrastructure like ``Digital Ocean``, ``Google Cloud``, ``Azure`` or ``AWS``.

+Hasura clusters are used to deploy :doc:`Hasura projects <../project/index>` and host its constituent :doc:`microservices <../microservices/index>` (ie: a Postgres database, Hasura backend APIs, custom microservices, etc).

-Hasura provides free clusters as well as paid :doc:`pro-tier clusters <pro-tier/index>`.
+Hasura provides free clusters as well as paid pro-tier clusters.
 Hasura free-tier clusters are for development purposes or for hobby projects.

-For hosting production projects, Hasura pro-tier clusters should be used.
+For hosting production projects, Hasura :doc:`pro-tier clusters <pro-tier/index>` should be used.

 .. note::